Actual selling prices for antique toy trains will

 auctions and on the Internet will be somewhat less, since there is less operating overhead

-There are several sources that can be utilized for
+There are several resources that can be utilized for

 determining the value and worth of tinplate toy trains.
 This includes published price

-guides, on-line auctions and the TCA's "Interchange Point" published in the
+guides, on-line auctions, TCA's "Interchange Point" published in the TCA National Headquarters News, and

-& Rarity Guides" and are written by long time train collectors and experts Tom
+& Rarity Guides" and were written by long time train collectors and experts Tom

 McComas and James Tuohy.
 The values presented in these books are meant to serve only as a